samyadh/samyadh.github.io/README.md

-# Vaccine Slot Finder
+# Samyadh Jain

-This project is created only an effort to make vaccine slot finding easier.
+This project is created for private portfolio